 Southfield The congregation moved into a new contemporary building on Northwestern Highway in Southfield, Michigan in 1955.
 During the forty years in Southfield the church became known for its involvement in the community and for its loving arm that reached back into the city where it was given birth.
 It helped found the Detroit Council of Churches (now The Metropolitan Christian Council, Detroit-Windsor) and the Ecumenical Institute for Jewish-Christian Studies (now part of the Michigan Roundtable for Diversity and inclusion).
 It was active in the CROP Hunger walk, the Martin Luther King Holiday Taskforce, and the Southfield Emergency Services programs.
 In addition to its local involvement North Congregational Church helped form the National Association of Congregational Christian Churches.

 Farmington Hills After moving to a new building inspired by colonial New England church architecture in 1995 the church expanded its range of activities while maintaining its focus on missions and interfaith collaboration.
-By adding Crossroads in Detroit, Source of Universal Love (SOUL) in Farmington, Farmington/Farmington Hills Foundation for Youth and Families, Farmington Neighborhood House, St. Alexander Food Pantry, the Farmington Area Interfaith Association and other organizations to those we support with donations and volunteers the congregation continues to live its mission – “We are gathered for worship of God and service to humanity.”
+By adding Crossroads in Detroit, Source of Universal Love (SOUL) in Farmington, Farmington/Farmington Hills Foundation for Youth and Families, Farmington Neighborhood House, CARES of Farmington Hills, the Farmington Area Interfaith Association and other organizations to those we support with donations and volunteers the congregation continues to live its mission – “We are gathered for worship of God and service to humanity.”